On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: Introduction

 On the other hand, Sugimoto, Tomita and Wang \cite{Sugimoto2011} studied composition operator on weighted modulation spaces $M^{p,2}_\omega=M^{p,2}_s$ with the Japanese (polynomial) weight $\omega_s(\xi)= (1+|\xi|^2)^{s/2}$ and obtained some non-analytic results (cf. \cite{BhimaniITSP}).
 Later, Kato, Sugimoto and Tomita \cite{SugimotoNOPJFA} also established non-analytic result.
-Specifically, they showed that if $F(0)=0$ and $F\in C^{\infty}(\mathbb R)$ then $T_F$ acts on $M^{p,q}_s(\mathbb R) \ (1\leq p < \infty, 4/3\leq q < \infty, s>1/q').$ While Reich, Reissig and Sickel \cite{Reich2016,Sickel2016} studied composition operator in modulation spaces with quasi-analytic regularity.
+Specifically, they showed that if $F\in C^{\infty}(\mathbb R)$ and $F(0)=0$, then $T_F$ acts on $M^{p,q}_s(\mathbb R) \ (1\leq p < \infty, 4/3\leq q < \infty, s>1/q'),$ (cf. \cite[Chapter 5]{kassob}).
+While Reich, Reissig and Sickel \cite{Reich2016,Sickel2016} also studied composition operator in modulation spaces with quasi-analytic regularity.
+Biswas and Manna \cite{MannaAffine} established the analogue of Theorem \ref{bhksdb} in the affine modulation spaces.
 Kobayashi and Sato \cite{Kobayashi2022, KobayashiPSDOP} established some discrete analogue of this in $A^1_s(\mathbb T)$ and so in some modulation spaces.

-Taking these consideration into account and keeping the fact that increasing interest of weights in the analysis of PDEs, we are inspire to study weighted analogue of Theorem \ref{bhksdb}.
-In fact, we could also include Fourier amalgam spaces, which was recently used in understanding the dynamics of nonlinear Schr\"odinger equations, see \cite{bhimani2023hartree}.
-Specifically, our second main result is the following. \begin{theorem} Let $1\leq p \leq \infty$, $1\leq q <2$, $\omega$ be admissible weight on $\mathbb{R}^d$ (on $\zd$ for Fourier amalagam space), and let Let $T_{F}$ is the composition operator associated to a complex function $F:I \subset \mathbb C \to \mathbb{C}$.
-If $T_{F}$ maps $X$ to $Y$ then $F$ must be real analytic in $I$.
-Moreover, $F(0)=0$ if $p<\infty.$ \end{theorem}
+Taking these considerations into account and keeping the fact that increasing interest of weights in the analysis of PDE, we are inspired to study the weighted analogue of Theorem \ref{bhksdb}.
+In fact, we could also include Fourier amalgam spaces, which was recently used in understanding the dynamics of nonlinear Schr\"odinger equations, see \cite{forlano2020deterministic,BhiStrongIll}.
+Specifically, our second main result is the following. \begin{theorem} Let $1\leq p \leq \infty$, $1\leq q <2$, $\omega$ be admissible weight on $\mathbb{R}^d$ (on $\zd$ for Fourier amalagam space), and let Let $T_{F}$ be the composition operator associated to a complex function $F:I \to \mathbb{C}$, where $I \subset \mathbb C$.
+Then \begin{enumerate} \item If $T_{F}$ maps $X$ to $Y$, then $F$ must be real analytic in $I$.
+Moreover, $F(0)=0$ if $p<\infty.$ \item If $p,q \in[1,\infty)$, $\omega$ is an admissible ($q-$algebra, if $q>1$) weight of regular growth and $F$ is real analytic in $I$ which takes origin to itself, then $T_{F}$ acts on $M_{\omega}^{p,q}$, $W_{\omega}^{p,q}$ and $\mathcal{F}W(L^p, \ell^q_\omega)$. \end{enumerate} \end{theorem}